mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/multi-account/index.md

 * Implementing separation of concerns between management clusters, and workload clusters.
 * Reducing the impact of security events and incidents.

-You can see the additional benefits of using multiple AWS accounts in the following [whitepaper](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html)
+You can see the additional benefits of using multiple AWS accounts in the following [white paper](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html)

 This document describes how to leverage the D2iQ Kubernetes Platform (DKP) to deploy a management cluster, and multiple workload clusters, leveraging multiple AWS accounts.